Bunkerville, Nevada: History

 Bunkerville was settled in 1877 by Mormon pioneers from Utah.
 It is named after Edward Bunker, who was already a seasoned pioneer settler before he came to Bunkerville, having pioneered the settlement at Santa Clara, Utah.

 Bunker, on his own initiative but with permission from Brigham Young, moved his large polygamous family 25 mi southwest to Bunkerville after the settlers in Santa Clara had failed to live the communitarian United Order.
 The residents of Bunkerville, so named by Brigham Young, established a new communal effort, sharing the work and the fruits of their work, with all land being held in common.
 The communal experiment ended in 1880.

 According to the Federal Writers' Project, Bunkerville had 287 inhabitants in 1941.

 In the 1950s, Bunkerville was downwind of nuclear test sites, which caused a spike in childhood leukemia and other cancers in the region.
 Residents recall playing in nuclear fallout as if it were snow, and report a lasting mistrust of the government.

 In the spring of 2014, Bunkerville was the scene of the Bundy standoff, an armed confrontation between protesters and law enforcement over the non-payment of the grazing fees by Cliven Bundy, a local rancher.

 Demographics

+The most reported ancestries in 2020 were English (25.5%), Mexican (22.9%), German (5.4%), Irish (5.1%), Scottish (2.8%), Italian (2.5%), and Swedish (2.2%).